November artillery arcs

 In the village, December narrows to the corridor of days

-leading a dark ending into moods of glitter and promise.
+a dark ending in moods of glitter and promise.

 and fall again asleep.